joxborrow/loan_default/Credit Default Final Report.md

 ## Results & Findings

-After fitting all models, there was very little evidence of overfitting in any of the cases.
+After fitting all models, there was very little evidence of overfitting.
 Training and Test permformance metrics were very similar across the different models.

 Performance across the different models was very close, excluding the baseline model.
 Particular attention should be paid to the recall for Class 1, default, across the model.
 Recall is a particularly important metric as it is likely more costly to bear the explict cost of default, which would show on a balance sheet.

-While marking people as a default risk, and perhaps denying them a loan, is an opportunity cost, it would not show directly on a balance state.
+While marking people as a default risk, and perhaps denying them a loan, has an opportunity cost of lost revenue, it would not show directly on a balance state.
 Though depending on a companies desire for revenue growth this could become important.

-Interestingly, the recall for Class 1 was the same across all models, except the baseline.
-The absolute level of recall, at 0.797, is a strong number.
+Interestingly, the recall for Class 1 was approximately the same across all models, except the baseline.
+The absolute level of recall ranged between 0.808 to 0.811.
+The decision tree edged out other methods.

 The largest area of differentiation across the models was the precision metric for Class 1, with the Logistic Regression w/ Stochastic Gradient Decent performing the best.

 The conclusion of this project is that a strong model can be used to predict default of individuals.
-Under the assumption of great costs associated with failure to predict defaults (false positives), we come to the conclusion that the Logistic Regression w/ SGD is the prefered model of those we looked at.
+Under the assumption of greater costs associated with failure to predict defaults (false positives), we come to the conclusion that the Decision Tree is the best model.
+However, Logistic Regression with SGD also performed well with the strongest Class 1 precision.

 ## Areas for Further Exploration